pmichali/lazyjack/README.md

 ### For the `down` command
 * Perform KubeAdm reset command.
 * Remove routes to other nodes' pod networks.
-* Removes bridge/PTP plugin's CNI config file.
+* Removes Bridge/PTP plugin's CNI config file.
-* Removes the br0 interface
+* Removes the br0 interface for Bridge plugin

 ### For the `clean` command
 * Removes drop-in file for kubelet.